 Ancient & Modern Depictions

-It has been famously noted by Madeleine Henry that Aspasia is depicted by ancient writers according to those writers' individual biases and so a clear picture of who she was and what she accomplished is almost impossible to grasp.
-"When we need Aspasia to be a chaste muse and teacher, she is there; when we need a grand horizontal, she is there, when we need a proto-feminist, she is there also" (Henry, 128).
 Ancient writers from Plato to Plutarch have characterized her according to their own particular need, and so a modern reader must sift and measure the various accounts in an attempt to come to terms with who Aspasia may have been.
-A standard depiction of Aspasia in modern times reads thusly:
+A standard depiction of her in modern times reads:

 A contributor to learning in Athens, Aspasia of Miletus (c.
 470-401/400 BCE) boldly surpassed the limited expectations for women by establishing a renowned girl's school and a popular salon.
 She lived free of female seclusion and conducted herself like a male intellectual while expounding on current events, philosophy, and rhetoric.
 Her fans included the philosopher Socrates and his followers, the teacher Plato, the orator Cicero, the historian Xenophon, the writer Athenaeus, and the statesman and general Pericles, her adoring common-law husband (The Oxford Classical Dictionary, 1992).

-The great speeches given by Pericles (including his famous funeral oration) have been attributed to the pen of Aspasia, and it has also been suggested that she modelled the Inductio ("getting one's interlocutor to assent to a doubtful proposition that resembles the earlier one") for Socrates and so taught him the stratagems of argument.
-An example of the Inductio is seen in this fragment from the dialogue of Aeschines of Sphettus in which Aspasia uses it in conversation with Xenophon and his wife.
-She uses the Inductio to show them that each should be the best spouse to the other instead of wishing for an ideal spouse:
+As noted, the great speeches given by Pericles have been attributed to Aspasia, and it has also been suggested that she modelled the argument of the Inductio (getting one's interlocutor to assent to a doubtful proposition that resembles an earlier one already agreed to) for Socrates and so taught him the stratagems of argument.
+An example of the Inductio is seen in the following fragment from the dialogue of Aeschines of Sphettus in which Aspasia uses it in conversation with Xenophon (l.
+430 - c.
+354 BCE, one of Socrates' students) and his wife.
+She uses the Inductio to show them that each should be the best spouse to the other instead of wishing for an ideal mate:

-"Please tell me, wife of Xenophon, if your neighbour had a better gold ornament than you have, would you prefer that one or your own?"
+"Please tell me, wife of Xenophon, if your neighbor had a better gold ornament than you have, would you prefer that one or your own?"